bac3917/bac3917.github.io/_posts/2022-09-22-ed_data_example.md

     ## 2 Better Accountants        411       80 40.9300 -76.0150
     ## 3  Cheating Luddites        388       90 41.1731 -76.0157

-Above, we can see that one of the groups, the “Cheating Luddites,” have the highest percentage of training goals completed.
-We have also the locations of these three sites.
+Above, we can see that one of the groups, the “Cheating Luddites” have the highest percentage of training goals completed (and we have some location data too).

 Let’s imagine the evaluation team wants to put their sites into greater community context.
-So, why not use information about poverty and education to describe the communities in which the programs work?
+So, why not use information about poverty and education?
 Gosh, that makes so much sense!

 ## Get Poverty Data

 The `tidycensus` package enables you to grab ACS or Decennial Census data and download it directly to R. In this example, I grabbed tract-level population data, and the number of individuals under 18 years of age in poverty, and then calculated a percentage.
-Note that you can easily specify a very large dataset, so making your search query limited.
 You can see the distribution of the percentages in the histogram below.

 More info on the tidycensus package
 <a href="https://walker-data.com/tidycensus/articles/basic-usage.html">is